Seabreeze (horse): 1888: Three-year-old season

 At Glorious Goodwood it had been raining early in the meeting, and on 1 August it was said "a smaller attendance has never been seen here" and the ground was described as "terribly heavy".
 Despite the conditions Seabreeze contested, and was made favourite for, the Sussex Stakes.
 Ossory made the running from Sheen and Arrandale, as Seabreeze was in last place, but close behind.
 As they turned into the finishing straight Seabreeze was still last.
 Ossory faded in the final stages and Seabreeze made some progress, but could only finish fourth.
 The finish was fought out between Estafette and Zanzibar, with the latter winning by half a length.

 Ayrshire, who had since won the 2000 Guineas and Derby, was the 2/1 favourite for the St. Leger Stakes.
 Seabreeze was next in the betting at 5/2, then Eclipse Stakes winner Orbit at 6/1.
 The other thirteen runners were priced at 20/1 or bigger.
 At the start Ossory went into the lead, but was soon overtaken by Ayrshire.
 These two were followed by Orbit, Seabreeze, White Flag and Netheravon.
 After a quarter of a mile Ayrshire was pulled back and Estafette went into the lead from Ossory, with Seabreeze now in third place.
 After half a mile Ossory was ridden to regain the lead, Seabreeze having fallen back slightly to fifth.
 With half a mile left to run Seabreeze overtook Ossory to take the lead, the pair being followed by Chillington and Ayrshire.
 At the turn into the finishing straight Ayrshire went second, but then faded, leaving Seabreeze to be challenged by Chillington and Zanzibar.
 Seabreeze did not have much difficulty beating them and won by three lengths.
 Chillington just beat Zanzibar by a head for second place.
 She won the race in a time of 3 minutes 11.8 seconds, which was a record.

 On 22 September she was the 5/2 favourite for the valuable Lancashire Plate, a weight-for-age race run over seven furlongs at Manchester Racecourse.
-She faced strong opposition, including Ayrshire, Friar's Balmsam and Phil.
+She faced strong opposition, including Ayrshire, Friar's Balsam and Phil.
 Sawdust led the 24-runner field, as Seabreeze raced with Phil near the middle of the pack.
 Ayrshire took the lead two furlongs from home, followed by La Sancy and Phil, as Seabreeze made quick progress through the field and moved into fourth place.
 Seabreeze then took second and challenged Ayrshire for the lead.
 The pair raced side by side, until Seabreeze just edged away inside the last 50 yards and won by three quarters of a length.
 Le Saucy finished in third place, a length and a half behind Ayrshire.
 At the Newmarket Second October meeting she was opposed by only one filly and started at the odds of 7/200 for the Newmarket Oaks.
 Beatrix led the race until they were five furlongs from the finish, when Seabreeze pulled a length clear.
 However Breatrix came back at Seabreeze and the two raced side-by-side until the line, with Seabreeze winning by a head.